fabiuslongo/pycaspar/README.md

 and asserted in the Clauses Knowledge Base.
 * _reason_: the agent will wait (until timeout) for one utterance in natural language to be converted in a single positive literal for querying the Clauses Knowledge Base.
-* _done_: the agent ends any listening/reasoning operations and returns to the idle state.

 Next the Clauses Knowledge base will be fed by the following utterances:
 * _Cuba is an hostile nation_